lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 .. image:: menu_search.png

 The quick launch bar allows you to conveniently launch your file manager (PCManFM) and web browser (Firefox) by left clicking on the program.
-If you right click on the icons in quick launch on something like firefox will have items for each program.
+If you right click on the icons in quick launch on something like Firefox will have items for each program.
 To add a program to quick launch open the menu and find it there and drag it down onto the panel.
 To remove an item from quick launch right click on the icon and select :menuselection:`Remove from quicklaunch`.
 To show your desktop press the show desktop button between the quick launch and the taskbar.

 The taskbar lists the windows you currently have open.
 To bring one of these windows to focus simply left click the windows on the task bar.
 If you have multiple of the same window left clicking will open the group, allowing you to select between the different windows by left clicking.
 If you want to close a group of multiple windows you can right click the group and click :menuselection:`Close group`.
 To see a list of all the windows in a group mouseover the group of windows on the taskbar.